apptainer/singularity-admindocs/user_namespace.rst

-Fakeroot relies on ``/etc/subuid`` and ``/etc/subgid`` files to find configured mappings from real user and group IDs, to a range of otherwise vacant IDs for each user on the host system that can be remapped in the usernamespace.
+Fakeroot relies on ``/etc/subuid`` and ``/etc/subgid`` files to find configured mappings from real user and group IDs, to a range of otherwise vacant IDs for each user on the host system that can be remapped in the user namespace.
 A user must have an entry in these system configuration files to use the fakeroot feature. {Singularity} provides a :ref:`config fakeroot <config-fakeroot>` command to assist in managing these files, but it is important to understand how they work.